mattermost/mattermost-plugin-confluence/forge/README.md

 wipes `mm.registered`, `mm.drainSecret`, and any queued events; the plugin then generates a new secret and re-registers automatically.
 Polling resumes within ~30s.
 No `install cloud` rerun required.

+If the plugin is missing the `reset` URL on file (e.g. it was installed before this command existed) but still has the `register` URL, the command self-heals by calling `register` to fetch the current webtrigger URLs, persisting them, and then performing the rotation.
+No manual re-install required in that case either.

 If the in-band reset fails because the plugin and bridge have drifted out of sync (i.e. the bridge no longer accepts the plugin's HMAC),